Saka284/Analyzing-Flight-Booking-Websites/README.md

 - Conversion Rate
 - Error Rate

+## Dataset
+The dataset used for this project is titled ["Reviews on British Airlines"](https://www.kaggle.com/datasets/minnikeswarrao/british-airlines) It contains data related to customer reviews and ratings of British Airlines.
+You can access the dataset [here](https://www.kaggle.com/datasets/minnikeswarrao/british-airlines).

 ## Data Analysis and Processing
 The data was cleaned and analyzed using Python.
 Key steps involved in the analysis include:
 - Data Cleaning